zeromh/zeromh.github.io/_posts/2017-1-31-regression_fitting_your_data.md

 ![x1, x2, y scatter plot with regression plane](/images/straight_plane.png)

-The equation for this function is \\( \haty=22.6x\_1+14x\_2+316.1 \\), and as you were probably expecting, it isn't a good fit.
+The equation for this function is \\( \hat y=22.6x\_1+14x\_2+316.1 \\), and as you were probably expecting, it isn't a good fit.
 The bottom right corner of the plane is too high, whereas the top right corner is too low to fit the data correctly.

 An experienced researcher might guess that there is an **interaction** between your \\( x \\) variables.
 This would mean that, say, a difficult task increases response time, but it increases response time **even more** when you're sleep deprived.
 Mathematically, an interaction would look something like \\( y=\beta\_0+\beta\_1x\_1+\beta\_2x\_2+\beta\_3x\_1x\_2 \\).
 Notice the last term of the equation has \\( x\_1 \\) and \\( x\_2 \\) multiplied by each other.